Today I’m going to compare three very popular brands of Hang-on-the-Back (HOB) Power filters for your fish tank.

 Issues: Gunk and debris tend to build up on top of the trickle tray.

-Check out the Fluval here.
+Check out the latest price on the Fluval here.

 While they are all decent filters in their own way, I have to give the edge to Marineland.
 Their filters are real workhorses that do a great job at keeping the tank clear.
 Marineland filters last for a good long time and they’re cheaper than both the Aquaclear and Fluval.
 I have to say the bio wheel is sort of gimmicky, but with the ability to add extra bio media, this shouldn’t be a factor.
 Check out the Marineland Penguin series here.

 Let me know your experiences or if you have any added insight in the comment section below.